beameio/beame-windows-installer/README.md

 * OpenSSLPath
     Path in the local machine to install the openssl in.

+* GatekeeperName
+    Name of the gatekeeper, will identify the gatekeeper in the mobile app and ui. e.g Beame Gatekeeper

+* GatekeeperMode
+    Type of gatekeeper to install.
+Can be Gatekeeper  or  CentralLogin

 * ProxyAddressProtocol
     Protocol of the proxy connection (http or https)
 * ProxyAddressFqdn